Ralim/IronOS/Documentation/Flashing.md

 ### Steps

-⛔ Do not use the DC power jack while updating firmware or you may destroy your PC.⛔
+⛔  Do not use the DC power jack while updating firmware or you may destroy your PC. ⛔

 1. Download and extract the firmware package from Github [IronOS Releases](https://github.com/Ralim/IronOS/releases).
 2. Highly recommended updating `dfu-util` to the newest version.